catwell/cw-lua/README.md

 - sha256: a SHA-256 implementation in pure LuaJIT+FFI.
 - lua-pipe: syntax experiment, Lua version of Pipe in Python.
 - cwtools: a small collection of useful functions.
+- lualua: an unfinished implementation of Lua 5.2 in LuaJIT.

 ## Graduated: